ShabuShabu/Belay/README.md

 export default Page
 ```

 `jsonApiType` must be set.
 This would be the `data.type` field on your API response.
-Belay also assumes that this is the base URI for HTTP requests.
+Belay also assumes that this is the base URI for HTTP requests (can be changed by overriding the `baseUri` getter).

 `attributes` lets us define any attributes and their default values.